 Have you ever heard the term “content marketing?”

-The whole idea behind this concept behind content marketing that you are providing high-quality free content for your potential clients with the intent of marketing and getting real results for your business.
+The whole idea behind this concept behind content marketing that you are providing high-quality free content (in a clear, visually-appealing way) for your potential clients with the intent of marketing and getting real results for your business.
 Blogging is a major (but not only) part of content marketing.
 This is actually the way most brands and marketers are moving towards because they understand the immense value it provides and the crazy good results it can get.

 So, how is personal blogging different from content marketing?